Sumo Tournament in Nagoya (July)

 The view from my "Chair B" seat in row 15 seat 30, at the very back of the arena looked like this, with the pillars being a big nuisance.

-The view towards the ring was not blocked, but it was still a big distraction.
+It didn't block the view of the ring but it was still a big distraction.